Summary

 Political positions

-According to the Encyclopædia Britannica, while in the Senate, Portman has portrayed himself as a “deficit hawk” and is “considered a centrist-to-conservative Republican” who has typically voted with the party leadership, although he has broken with it on a number of issues, including same-sex marriage.[98]
+According to the Encyclopædia Britannica, while in the Senate, Portman portrayed himself as a “deficit hawk” and was “considered a centrist-to-conservative Republican” who has typically voted with the party leadership, although he broke with it on a number of issues, including same-sex marriage.[98]
 In 2013, Portman was several times described as staunchly conservative.[99][100]
 During the Trump administration, Portman was characterized as a centrist or moderate Republican.[101][102][103][104]
 In 2020, Portman’s former campaign manager described him as a “proud conservative”.[104]
 Chris Cillizza, writing in 2014, described Portman as more governance-oriented than campaign-oriented.[105]

 GovTrack places Portman toward the center of the Senate’s ideological spectrum; according to GovTrack’s analysis, Portman is the third most moderate Republican in 2017 being to the right of Susan Collins and Lisa Murkowski but to the left of his other Republican colleagues.[106]
 The American Conservative Union gives Portman a lifetime 79% conservative grade.[107]
 The progressive Americans for Democratic Action gave Portman a 25% liberal quotient in 2014.[107]
 The non-partisan National Journal gave Portman a 2013 composite ideology score of 71% conservative and 29% liberal.[107]